dotnet/runtime/docs/design/mono/diagnostics-tracing.md

 Prerequisites when running below diagnostic scenarios:

 * Make sure diagnostics_tracing component is enabled when building/deploying application.
 * If anything EventSource related is used, make sure EventSourceSupport is enabled when building application (or ILLinker can remove needed EventSource classes).
-If just running tracing collecting native EventPipe events emitted by SampleProfiler, DotNetRuntime or MonoProfiler providers, EventSourceSupport can be enabled or disabled.
+If just running tracing, collecting native EventPipe events emitted by SampleProfiler, DotNetRuntime or MonoProfiler providers, EventSourceSupport can be enabled or disabled.
 * Install needed diagnostic tooling on development machine.

 ### Application running diagnostics and connecting over loopback interface